karvounis/ansible-role-bitping/README.md

 If any of the 5 next variables is empty, the role makes a call to the login API to fill these variables properly.
 In order for the call to the Bitping login API to be successful, `bitping_credentials_email` and `bitping_credentials_password` must both be set!
+No matter how many hosts you run this role against, the call to the Login API will only happen once.

 If all of them are set, then the `credentials.json` ([credentials.json template](templates/credentials.json.j2)) file will be generated from the set values without making a request to the Bitping login API.

 ```yaml